 Documentaries About Influential Women

 Sometimes a closer view of the truth is a better way to tell a woman’s story than a dramatized version of events.
 Whether running for office, mentoring a generation, or unexpectedly becoming the face of a movement, it’s safe to say that women whose stories get this treatment have left a mark of inspiration.

 We follow Justice Ginsburg to speaking events, through interviews, and even watch her workout routine.
-Even after her death in 2020, this documentary will preserve her legacy as a fighter, a legal mind, and as an unlikely pop culture icon for generations to come.
+After her death in 2020, this documentary preserves her legacy as a fighter, a legal mind, and an unlikely pop culture icon for generations to come.

 A Netflix film crew followed Michelle Obama on her Becoming book tour, and the results are captured in a documentary of the same name.
 Viewers get an interwoven pastiche of onstage appearances, interviews with Obama and her family, and behind-the-scenes footage from the tour.
 The combination presents an intimate examination of the overlap between Obama’s public persona and private life.

 If you’re looking for inspiration to chase your dreams no matter the cost Knock Down the House is your documentary.
 Follow Amy Vilela of Nevada, Cori Bush of Missouri, Alexandria Ocasio-Cortez of New York, and Paula Jean Swearengin of West Virginia as they run for Congress in 2018.
 With the odds stacked against them, they each run grassroots campaigns against long-time incumbents.

 Female directors don’t always get the accolades they deserve.
 Natalie Portman said as muc in her 2018 Golden Globes award presentation.
 There has only been two female director to win Best Director at both the Golden Globes and Academy Awards.